-Enormous strides have been made in the field of neuroscience in the last several decades and students at Fairfield have the opportunity to join the discussion.
-Students earning a BS degree in biology, chemistry, or physics can use the minor in behavioral neuroscience to prepare for graduate studies in many of aspects of brain science including developmental neuroscience and cellular/molecular neurobiology.
+The behavioral neuroscience minor can be used by students earning a BS degree in biology, chemistry, or physics to prepare for graduate studies in many of aspects of brain science, including developmental neuroscience and cellular/molecular neurobiology.
 Students planning to enter the health professions would find the behavioral neuroscience minor helpful as preparation for specialization in the fields of neurology, neurosurgery, psychiatry, and more.
-Finally, the minor is suitable for a student in any major who has a deire to learn more about the functioning of his or her own brain.
+The minor is also suitable for a student in any major who has a desire to learn more about the functioning of his or her own brain.

 Minor in behavioral neuroscience (15 credits)